Gallant Response Of Islamabad Police Lauded In Safe Recovery Of Two Children - UrduPoint

 Gallant Response Of Islamabad Police Lauded In Safe Recovery Of Two Children

-Inspector General of Police (IGP) Islamabad Qazi Jamil ur Rehman on Friday appreciated the professional and gallant response of the police team who rescued two children through successful operation against the person who made them hostage at gun point in Bhara Kahu area
+Inspector General of Police (IGP) Islamabad Qazi Jamil ur Rehman has appreciated the professional and gallant response of the police team who rescued two children through successful operation against the person who made them hostage at gun point in Bhara Kahu area

 After reviewing the entire situation, the SSP (Operations) tried to convince the accused in psychological way for release of children so that any untoward situation can be averted.
 SSP (Operations) and SP (Saddar) succeeded to arrest the accused through discussion and adopting all precautionary measures.
 The accused was arrested along with weapon and both children were recovered safely.